 Khan at ING.

-In other precious metals, platinum was down 0.2
+In other precious metals, platinum was up 0.6 percent

 (Additional reporting By Nallur Sethuraman and Arpan Varghese